Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

-There is an alternative name for the $P$-pseudo-isotopy used in \cite[Definition 21.29]{FOOOKuTwo}: \textit{$P$-parametrized family of $\G$-gapped $A_\infty$ algebra strucres on $\C$}.
-Indeed, a $P$-pseudo-isotopy is roughly a $P$-family of $A_\infty$ algebras together with certain data of derivatives.
-Heuristically, if $P=\oi$, one may think of $\mc^s$ as `derivatives' of $\m^s$.
-In general, let $(C_P,\M^P)$ be a $P$-pseudo-isotopy, and we write
+An alternative term for $P$-pseudo-isotopy in \cite[Definition 21.29]{FOOOKuranishiVFC} is a $P$-parametrized family of $\G$-gapped $A_\infty$ algebra structures on $\C$.
+Essentially, a $P$-pseudo-isotopy represents a family of $A_\infty$ algebras over $P$, enriched with derivative-like data.
+Heuristically, for $P=\oi$, $\m^s$ forms a family of $A_\infty$ algebras, and $\mc^s$ can be viewed as the derivative-like data.